encodeedge/website/src/content/blog/python-type-hierarchy.md

 10 is an instance of True and it's full lineage is (<class 'function'>, <class 'object'>)
 ```

+Let's have a look at a subset of data type which are most commonly used.

 ## Numbers

 Numeric types are broadly divided into two main categories: **Integral** and **Non-Integral**.

 #### Integral Numbers

-These represent integers i.e positive and negative numbers.
+These represent integers, bool etc

-* **Integers (int):** positive and negative numbers, like -3, -2, -1, 1, 2, or 3.
+* **Integers (int):** positive and negative numbers, like -3, -1, 1, 2, 3.
 * **Booleans (*bool*):** Stores truthy and falsy value (True or False).
 Interestingly, in Python, booleans are actually a subclass of integers.

 ```python